aschuerch/MolecularEpidemiology_AnalysisWGS/_episodes/02-intro-cloud.md

 - Log onto to a running server
 - Log off from a running server
 keypoints:
-- You can use putty to log in to a server
+- You can use a web interface to log in to a server
-- Logging off a server is not the same as turning off a server
 ---